 You should, therefore, not be afraid to link out to other web pages.
-Just make sure you link to high-quality, relevant stuff.
+Just make sure you link to relevant, high-quality stuff.

-For example, if we wanted to find relevant places on ahrefs.com from which to link to this article, we could do so by Googling
+For example, if we wanted to find relevant places from which to link to this article, we could search for site:ahrefs.com/blog “SEO checklist”

-5. Optimize your images with descriptive “alt” tags
+5. Optimize your images with descriptive alt text

-70% of top-ranking pages don’t have their target keywords in any of their image alt tags.
+Most top-ranking pages don’t have their target keywords in any of their alt attributes.

 So alt tags aren’t particularly important then, right?

 Not so fast.
-Remember that the purpose of alt tags is to offer some context to the reader should the image fail to load (or if the visitor is using a screen reader).
+Remember that the point of alt text is to give the reader some context should the image fail to load (or if the visitor is using a screen reader).

 Alt text is also helpful for ranking in Google Images.

-Schema markup helps search engines to better understand your content.
-But it can also dramatically affect how your page is displayed in the SERPs.
+Schema markup helps search engines to understand your content better.
+But it can also dramatically affect how your page shows up in the SERPs.